lindseytam/colorpicker/README.md

 ## Shapes

-So far, users can choose between 3 different shapes: a circle, a square, and a hexagon.
+Users can choose between 3 different shapes: a circle, a square, and a hexagon.

 ## Height